getty-zig/getty.so/docs/user-guide/guide/customization.md

 ### Out-of-Band Customization

-Here, we define a serialization block that serializes `#!zig bool` values as _Integers_.
+Here, we define a serialization block that serializes `bool` values as _Integers_.

 ```zig title="Zig code"